Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Scenario generation

-In \emph{aggregation sampling} the user specifies a number of \emph{risk scenarios}, that is, the number of scenarios to represent the approximate risk region.
-The algorithm then draws samples from the distribution, storing those samples which lie in the approximate risk region and aggregating those in the aggregation region into a single point.
+In \emph{aggregation sampling} the user specifies a number of \emph{risk scenarios}, that is, the number of scenarios to represent the risk region.
+The algorithm then draws samples from the distribution, storing those samples which lie in the risk region and aggregating those in the aggregation region into a single point.
 In particular, the samples in the aggregation region are aggregated into their mean.
 The algorithm terminates when the specified number of risk scenarios has been reached.
 This is detailed in Algorithm~\ref{alg:agg-sampling}.
-In \emph{aggregation reduction} one draws a fixed number of samples from the distribution and then aggregates all those in the aggregation region.

-Aggregation sampling and aggregation reduction can be thought of as equivalent to sampling from the aggregated random vector from Definition~\ref{def:tailrisk-agg-rv} for large sample sizes.
-Aggregation sampling and aggregation reduction are thus consistent with sampling only if $\riskregion$ satisfies the aggregation condition and ${\E{Y|Y\in\riskregion^{c}}\in\riskregion^{c}}$.
-The precise conditions required for consistency will be stated and proved in Section~\ref{sec:tailrisk-conv-aggr-sampl}.
+Aggregation sampling can be thought of as equivalent to sampling from the aggregated random vector from Definition~\ref{def:tailrisk-agg-rv} for large sample sizes.
+Aggregation sampling is thus consistent with standard Monte Carlo sampling only if $\riskregion$ satisfies the aggregation condition and ${\E{\rv|\rv\in\riskregion^{c}}\in\riskregion^{c}}$.
+In Section~\ref{sec:tailrisk-conv-aggr-sampl}, we provide conditions under which we can prove consistency.
+Note that it is possible that the algorithm could terminate without sampling any scenario in the aggregation region.
+This could happen in cases where $\Prob{\rv\in\riskregion^{c}}$ is very small, and the number of specified risk scenarios $n$ is relatively small.
+In this case, to ensure that the algorithm terminates in a reasonable amount of time and that the scenario set which the algorithm outputs always has a consistent number of scenarios, we sample an arbitrary scenario in place of a scenario representing the aggregated scenarios.
+This situation is irrelevant for the asymptotic analysis of the algorithm.

-We now study the performance of our methodology.
-Let $q$ be the probability of the aggregation region, and $n$ the desired number of risk scenarios.
+We now study the performance of our aggregation sampling algorithm.
+Let $a=\Prob{\rv\in\mathcal{R}^{c}}$ be the probability of the aggregation region, and $n$ the desired number of risk scenarios.
 Let $N(n)$ denote the \emph{effective sample size} for aggregation sampling, that is, the number of samples drawn until the algorithm terminates\footnotemark.

 The aggregation sampling algorithm can be viewed as a sequence of Bernoulli trials where a trial is a success if the corresponding sample lies in the aggregation region, and which terminates once we have reached $n$ failures, that is, once we have sampled $n$ scenarios from the risk region.
 We can therefore write down the distribution of $N(n)$: